networkModeler/Insight/README.md

-## INSIGHT CODING CHALLENGE SOLUTION BY DALE WONG ##
+## INSIGHT CODING CHALLENGE BY DALE WONG ##

 ### Summary ###

 My solution to the Insight coding challenge.
-Development was in C++ (~2600 lines of code), in an object-oriented style, and makes use of the Standard Template Library.
+Development was in C++ (~1800 lines of code), in an object-oriented style, and makes use of the Standard Template Library.

 There are two major design decisions: